 If you are feeling too much pressure and need a break, consider scheduling respite care for your parent.
 This way, you can recharge and come back with a fresh mindset, ready to take on the next chapter of the caregiving journey.

 Caring for a parent with memory loss can be emotionally draining.
 Seeking out a support group may help eliminate any feelings of isolation you might be experiencing, and you can trade helpful tips with other caregivers.
 Connect with your local hospital or senior center to find out if there are any local support groups you can join.
 The Alzheimer’s Association also has a list of Alzheimer’s and dementia support groups.
 Finally, you could turn to social media and search for Facebook groups to talk with other dementia caregivers.

 Are you caring for a parent with dementia?
 A memory care facility is a great option if your loved one needs more comprehensive care after a dementia diagnosis.
 If you are looking for a memory care facility in Riverview, Florida, check out the Crossings at Riverview, located near Tampa, Florida.
 Our staff and trained healthcare associates work hard to help our residents stay on track with their health goals.
 We invite you to tour our community, meet our friendly staff, and see our amenities first-hand.

 Overlooking the Alafia River on twelve beautiful acres, the Crossings at Riverview offers a relaxing atmosphere, and our talented team is committed to cultivating a welcoming and vibrant community.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!